 The way students are assessed on this course may vary for each module.
 Examples of assessment methods that are used include coursework, such as written assignments, reports or dissertations; practical exams, such as presentations, performances or observations; and written exams, such as formal examinations or in-class tests.
 The weighting given to each assessment method may vary across each academic year.
 The University of Lincoln aims to ensure that staff return in-course assessments to students promptly.

-As part of the programme, students have the opportunity to engage with experts from fashion and the creative industries throughout their degree.
+As part of the programme, students have the opportunity to engage with experts from the fashion and the creative industries throughout their degree.
 The format of this professional interaction varies, with recent on-campus visits undertaking live projects, specialist workshops and guest lectures.
 The aim is to broaden creative versatility, professional approaches, employability and industry knowledge.